drshahizan/HPDP/2526/assignment/A2/bdm/nyamuk/big_data.md

 - **Shape:** 22,489,348 rows × 11 columns  </p>

 ### 📖 Description
-This dataset contains comprehensive records of
+This dataset contains comprehensive records of all registered property sales in England and Wales that were sold for full market value.
+It captures details of reported transactions, legal ownership types, property classifications, and geographical markers.
+This dataset provide a valuable insights into economic trends, purchasing behaviours, and regional distribution of property values which makes it well-suited for time-series analysis, geospatial mapping, and categorical market trend analysis.

 ## 2. Library Choices
 Chosen libraries: </p>